hiram64/ocsvm-anomaly-detection/README.md

 ### 3. Run Anomaly Detection
 First, normal class need to be defined in "normal_label".
 It means the other classes except the normal class will be automatically defined as abnormal.
 By running the script below, OC-SVM is trained with the normal data.
-As evaluation metrics, PR()
+As evaluation metrics, AUCs of ROC(Receiver Operating Characteristic) and PR(Precision and Recall) are calculated.

-By default, training model and test procedure is repeated over different nu parameters(see scikit-learn document).
-For each nu and its trained model, AUCs of ROC and PR are averaged over 10 different test data set as evaluation metrics.
+By default, training model and test procedure is repeated over different nu parameters(see scikit-learn document, gamma and kernel are fixed in the script).
+For each nu and its trained model, the AUCs are averaged over 10 different test data set.

 ```
 python anomaly_detection_ocsvm.py